merely-useful/py-rse/index.md

 but Sylvie didn't finish her stuff until the very last minute, which meant that no one else had time to spot the two big mistakes she'd made.
 As for Cho,
-well, he didn't deliver at all---again.
+he didn't deliver at all---again.
 If something doesn't change,
-it might be time to look for a new project.
+contributors are going to start looking for a new project.

 Conflicts like this come up all the time.\index{conflict!in teams}
 Broadly speaking, there are four ways we can deal with them: